Robust entanglement by continuous dynamical decoupling of the J-coupling interaction: Introduction

 An all microwave $\sigma_z\otimes\sigma_z$ type gate has been demonstrated using the intrinsic J-coupling which arises from a string of ions in a static magnetic gradient \cite{khromova2012, piltz2016}.
 This scheme is attractive because of its robustness to motional decoherence and its minimal overhead due to the passive nature of the interaction.
 However, since the J-coupling interaction requires magnetic field sensitive states, the gate suffers from spin dephasing and high fidelities are difficult to achieve.
 Optimized sequences of pulsed dynamical decoupling were shown to extend the coherence time of the spins, although the fidelity remains susceptible to pulse imperfections \cite{piltz2013}.

 In this work, we build on Ref. \cite{piltz2016} and propose a $\sigma_z\otimes\sigma_z$ gate using continuous dynamical decoupling which protects the interaction from dephasing.
-Pairs of microwave fields are applied to each ion and lead to dressed states, a decoherence-free subspace where coherence times similar to clock states have been achieved \cite{timoney2011}.
+This is similar to Ref. \cite{sutherland2019, srinivas2021} where a laser-free $\sigma_z\otimes\sigma_z$ gate with dynamical decoupling is demonstrated using bichromatic fields.
+Here, however, we consider only the J-coupling interaction with a static magnetic field gradient.
+Pairs of microwave fields are applied to each ion which lead to dressed states, a decoherence-free subspace where coherence times similar to clock states have been achieved \cite{timoney2011}.
 Robustness to motional decoherence is preserved, and the gate is virtually insensitive to amplitude fluctuations of the dressing fields.
-We show that our scheme outperforms existing methods that protect the interaction from qubit frequency fluctuations.
+We show that our dynamical decoupling scheme outperforms existing methods that protect the J-coupling interaction from qubit frequency fluctuations.
 Furthermore, we show that fidelities beyond the fault-tolerant threshold are possible without ground state cooling and in the presence of motional heating, removing an important bottleneck in QIP.
 This gate is suitable for fast deployment on NISQ devices due to its simplicity and low requirements.
 The continuous dressing fields enable a unique controllability of the J-coupling interaction, which leads to useful applications in the field of quantum simulations \cite{cohen2014, cohen2015sim}.
 Finally, resource-efficient quantum circuits are possible through the parallel execution of entangling gates and the amount of fields only scales with the number of different types of gates in the quantum computer.

 The manuscript is organized in the following manner.
 The gate Hamiltonian is first derived in section \ref{sec:deriving_hamiltonian} and the gate scheme is explained.
 Fidelity-damaging terms that were previously neglected are then treated in section \ref{sec:calculating_neglected_terms}.
 In section \ref{sec:robustness_noise}, the robustness to various noise sources is explored, namely to magnetic field fluctuations, amplitude fluctuations and motional decoherence.
 In section \ref{sec:fast_gates}, we propose a simple extension to the scheme allowing for faster gates while retaining high fidelities.
 Finally, in section \ref{sec:applications_and_architectures}, we present our entangling gate in the context of trapped ion QIP and discuss its advantages and applications alongside various existing architectures.